Healthcare for visitors to the UK from the EU

 Medically necessary treatment

-Your EHIC also covers you for the treatment of pre-existing medical conditions and for routine maternity care, providing the reason for your visit is not specifically to give birth or receive treatment.
+Your EHIC also covers you for the treatment of pre-existing medical conditions and for routine maternity care, provided the reason for your visit is not specifically to give birth or receive treatment.

 The EHIC is not an alternative to travel insurance.
 It will not cover any private medical healthcare, being flown back home, or lost or stolen property.